GALERIJA REFLEKTOR, UVUU

 BOUND - A New Exhibition by Tatjana Este at Gallery Reflektor in Uzice, Serbia, August 2017

-Combining two key elements; drawing and installation, Bound investigates notions of psychological repression and the shadow self – our internal critic.
-Referencing Rorschach’s ink blots, the work gives this unpleasant companion multiple 'faces' and places us in a direct confrontation with them.
+Combining two key elements, drawing and installation, Bound investigates notions of psychological repression and the shadow self – our internal critic.
+Referencing Rorschach’s inkblots, the exhibition is in part composed of ink drawings derived from the artist’s bound hands, embodying this unpleasant companion via multiple ‘faces’.

 By using the potential of art as both social and personal therapeutic methodology for exploring psychological states, Bound aims to speak to a broader human experience; that of feeling entrapped by, and attempting to escape or at least understand the confines of one’s individual consciousness.